kamal-15-pix/Commerce-Analytics/README.md

 * To calculate average age influenced by intention of purchases.
 * To aggregate the total money spent by genders through modes of access.
 # Data Sources
-Dataset used in the analysis is obtained from KAGGLE produced by Salahuddin Ahmed initially named as 'Ecommerce consumer behaviour analysis data'.
+* Dataset used in the analysis is obtained from KAGGLE produced by Salahuddin Ahmed originally named as 'Ecommerce consumer behaviour analysis data'.
-Matrices and information about Customers including their unique IDs, age, gender, location and their expenditure on different categories along with the factors influencing it, are constituted in the original dataset.
+* Matrices and information about Customers including their unique IDs, age, gender, location and their expenditure on different categories along with the factors influencing it, are constituted in the original dataset.
 # Methodology
+## Data cleaning and manipulation